A reader writes…

 - Do use smoothing products on your mid-lengths, and a little on the ends to help to neutralize static

-- Do improve your hair condition, especially if it is dry, porous or damaged.
+- Improve your hair condition, especially if it is dry, porous, or damaged.
 The dryer your hair type is, the more your hair will build up a static charge

-When working in front of a video camera, we need to remember that the camera sees things differently.
-Voluminous hair tends to look better on video.
-This styling effect makes your features “pop” or “stand-out” more on screen.
+Onscreen, we need to remember that the camera sees things differently.
+Voluminous hair tends to look better on video, by adding dimension to an otherwise two-dimensional plane.

 Let’s face it.
 Having a good crop of hair comes down to genetics.
 However, the quality of our hair can be improved by maintaining a healthy lifestyle.
 For example, by consuming organic wholefoods, using premium quality vitamin and mineral supplements, getting enough sleep, and exercising regularly.